roby2358/oblique/DRAKIDION.md

 MUST allow external responses to resume waiting tasks through their taskId.

 MUST use onSuccess and onError callbacks to create successor tasks when async operations complete.

+MUST ensure successor tasks created by onSuccess/onError callbacks inherit the same taskId and increment version.

+SHOULD use `nextTask(predecessor)` in callback implementations to ensure proper taskId threading.

 SHOULD reject or ignore stale async responses that reference tasks no longer in the waitingMap.